 Our time at camp together is precious.
 We ask everyone to commit to being fully present at camp and to always think about the physical and emotional safety of others before acting.
 We believe that use of alcohol and illegal drugs prevents staff from doing this effectively.

 Staff members are not permitted to bring alcohol, illegal drugs, or other drugs with extreme psychoactive or intoxicating effects onto camp property or any off-site camp programs or events, nor to take possession of or use these substances.
 This includes usage of prescription medication by anyone to whom it was not prescribed or for a purpose other than for which it was prescribed.
 The only form of legal medicinal marijuana in Georgia is low THC oil.
 No other form of medicinal marijuana will be permitted on camp property, regardless of the prescriptions from other states that staff members may hold.
 Any staff members with a prescription for a medication that could impair their ability to perform the essential functions of their position must disclose this to the health center prior to the summer.
-Staff are responsible for securing their medications so they cannot be accessed by campers.
-Facilities are provided in the health center for this.
+All staff medications must be stored in the Marcus Health Center.

 International staff members should be aware that the legal age for alcohol consumption in the United States is 21 years old.
 When out of camp on time-off, staff of legal drinking age who choose to drink will do so responsibly and with discretion.
 Any staff members, regardless of age, may be terminated if their behavior (even off-site) is a negative reflection on Camp Barney Medintz.